 Schloss Bensberg is very much on the map for being one of the finest hotels in northwest Germany but also, even more so possibly, for having what is possibly the country’s best restaurant, the Vendôme.
 It has been awarded 3 Michelin stars over the years for its adventurous modern German cuisine under head chef Joachim Wissler and there you can enjoy a remarkable education in food with multi-course gourmet offerings such as four-course lunch menus and up to ten-course dinner menus.

 Other food options include the Italian traditional style Trattoria Enoteca, which earns extra appreciation for its extensive wine collection.
 You can also indulge yourself in Sunday champagne brunches in the old fashioned surrounds of the Jan Wellem restaurant as well as breakfast and daily brunches throughout the week.

 Enjoy too the relaxed, friendly atmosphere of the retro-chic Salvador Dalí Bar, which has a broad drinks menu and serves innovative Catalan-inspired snacks and small dishes.
 It can get quite lively and fun as the night wears on, and it has regular live music performances.

 Then there is the elegant, old-style classic, Lobby Bar which does aperitifs, snacks, and afternoon teas, and is a wonderful place to watch the world go by at any time of the day or night.

 Schloss Bensberg also has a huge, 1000 meter square, spa centre, the 4 Elements Spa, which features a whole range of health, beauty and relaxation treatments, a sauna area, a fitness centre/gym and an indoor pool and hot tub.

 The hotel has a business centre and excellent concierge services, and in general, throughout the hotel, the levels of service are impeccable.

-The castle is conveniently near Cologne, and indeed has lovely views over the city and its famous cathedral, and it is also of course close to the neighbouring cities of Dusseldorf and Bonn too.
+The castle is conveniently near Cologne, and indeed has lovely views over the city and its famous cathedral, and it is also of course near Cologne’s neighbouring cities of Dusseldorf and Bonn.